w3irdrobot/Drawbridge/README.md

 ##Checking for roles or permissions

 To check if a user has a certain role, use the `hasRole` method on a user object.
 It can take an ID, a name, or a Role object itself.
-It returns a `true` if the user has the role or `false` if the user does not.
+It returns `true` if the user has the role or `false` if the user does not.

 To check if a role has a certain permission, use the `hasPermission` method on a role object.
 It can take an ID, a name, or a Permission object itself.
-It returns a `true` if the role has the permission or `false` if the role does not.
+It returns `true` if the role has the permission or `false` if the role does not.

+You can also check to see if a user has a particular permission by using the the `hasPermission` method on a user object.
+It can take an ID, a name, or a Permission object itself.
+It returns `true` if the user has the permission or `false` if the user does not.

 ```php
 $user = User::find(1);